FACIAL HAIR AND WORLD POLITICS

 If Saddam were a nation the moustache would be his dictator.

-But Saddam is a nation and this is why everyone and everything associated
+But Saddam was a nation and this is why everyone and everything associated

 with Iraqi totalitarianism has been branded like cattle, ownership defined